-Other natural products for the treatment of urinary tract infections in dogs
+Other natural products for urinary tract infections in dogs

-We also offer these two natural remedies to help you treat your dog's UTI.
+We also offer these two natural remedies to help you with your dog's UTI.

 A NATURAL URINARY DISORDERS PRODUCT

-The URINARY DISORDERS remedy is the perfect tool to treat urinary tract infections in our canine companions.
+The URINARY DISORDERS product is the perfect tool tin case of urinary tract infections in our canine companions.
 In addition, if you are looking to relieve your dog's pain caused by inflammation of the bladder and even dissolves some urinary crystals, this product will help maintain the urinary system healthy.

 It’s suitable for all animals (dogs, cats, rabbits, horses, etc.) suffering from mild urinary disorders.

 A NATURAL ANTIBIOTIC - SILVERPET

-Combining this product with the previous one is an effective solution for treating your dog's urinary tract infections.
-The SILVERPET remedy acts as a natural antibiotic agent and will directly help fight the bacteria that develops in your dog's bladder.
+Combining this product with the previous one is a good choice for your dog's urinary tract infections.
+The SILVERPET product acts as a natural antibiotic agent and can be used in case of bacteria that develops in your dog's bladder.

-It’s also effective and safe for the other animal species mentioned above.
+It can also be used for the other animal species mentioned above.

 How to prevent UTIs in dogs?

-If you know that your dog is having chronic urinary tract infections, it’s possible to use these natural remedies as a prevention.
+If you know that your dog is having chronic urinary tract infections, it’s possible to use these natural products.